daniel kaluuya talks samuel l. jackson, racism, and real life horror

 What do you have to say about Samuel L. Jackson's comments?

 Listen, Samuel L. Jackson is someone who's helped me out in my career genuinely.
-He's helped me out off screen and on screen.
+He's helped me out off-screen and on-screen.
 He's a legend, he's killed it for decades.
 I have nothing but respect for him.
 The only thing I can say is that he hasn't watched the film.
 It's like people have taken it for what they want to talk about.
 I'm just living my life.
 I find really uncomfortable to have the word 'black' and 'cheaper' in the same sentence, from anyone in the universe.
 We ain't cheap, do you know what I mean?

 People are dying because of that.
 Away from acting, because acting is acting, in the real world black people are being devalued.
 Black and cheap shouldn't be in the same sentence.
 No black man is cheap, no black woman is cheap, no black person is cheap.
 We're priceless.
 But big up Sam.
 He's broken the doors for us.
 Denzel Washington's broken doors, Jamie Foxx's broken doors; which is why I can even have the thoughts I'm having because of what they've done.

 Race is always portrayed in an extreme sense in the media.
 Like someone famous has called someone else famous a racial slur.
 Or someone has been shot by the police.
 But they are symptoms of a disease.
-If you see me and just see my colour or see that I'm British, that's a symptom because you're not seeing that person.
+If you see me and just see my color or see that I'm British, that's a symptom because you're not seeing that person.
 For me, that really resonated in the script.
 This sense of other.
 That's everyday racism.
 That's like me going into Tesco and getting followed by a security guard, a black security guard.
 What's that?
 You think I want to rob some prawn cocktail crisps?
 Do I really want to rob that shit?
 That's why I don't go to those luxury stores because they treat you like you're nothing.
 It's everyday you're feeling that.
 I can't even go shopping for food without being reminded that I'm black and what that means in the public consciousness.
 You can't attack every single instance because you'd be tired.
 I got shit to do man.
-So you internalise it.
+So you internalize it.

 Why did the film need to be a horror?

 Because racism is horrifying.
 It's a demon and people are dying because of it.
 There ain't no monsters in this film, there ain't no ghouls.
 There's just that shit.
 It creates a paranoia.
-People end up in prison because of their skin colour.
+People end up in prison because of their skin color.
 You can be caged up because of your skin.
 You get stopped by police and you can't even say shit because if you do you're seen as aggressive.
 You see yourself as a coward but you know it's for the greater good.
 There's a lot of self-hate in that.

 Without spoiling too much, can you tell us about why the alternate ending didn't end up on screen?

 We shot that.
 They tested that and it didn't work.
-So much happened in the time between it being written, being shot and being released.
+So much happened in the time between it being written, being shot, and being released.
 From Black Lives Matter to Obama still being president; people thought racism was solved.
 Jordan was trying to say, no I don't think so.
 It's so out in the open about what's happening, that ending would have been too much for people.
 That ending allows audience to interpret.
 That other ending is real but there's some hope in the current ending, and hope is needed right now.

 Text Colin Crummy